plone/plone.app.theming/docs/index.rst

 The *Theming* control panel also contains a tab named *Advanced settings*.

-The *Advanced setings* tab is divided into two areas.
+The *Advanced settings* tab is divided into two areas.
 The first, *Theme details*, contains the underlying settings that are modified when a theme is applied from the *Themes* control panel.
 These are: